LemmenAid/surf-spot-finder/README.md

 ### Slow Print

-The text in the app are printed slowly to improve User experience and to make sure that the User is not overwhelmed by the text appearing on the screen.
+A lot of the text in the app is printed slowly to improve User experience and to make sure that the User is not overwhelmed by the text appearing on the screen.

 ### Welcome Message & Counties

 * As soon as the page is loaded, the ASCII Art is displayed and a welcome message is gradually printed out.
 In the welcome message the purpuse of the app is explained.

-* After the welcome message a list of available Counties is displayed and the User is promted to choose a County where they want to go surfing and want to explore.
+* After the welcome message a list of available Counties is displayed and the User is promted to choose a County where they want to go surfing and want to explore further.

 ![Welcome](README-files/welcome.png)